On the Information Dimension of Stochastic Processes: Appendix to Section

-\section{Proof of Lemma~\ref{lem:TobiPredictionError}}
+\subsection{Proof of Lemma~\ref{lem:TobiPredictionError}}

-Since $\Xvec$ is Gaussian, the conditional mean of $X_k$ given $X_0,\dots,X_{k-1}$ can be written as
+Since $\{X_t\}$ is Gaussian, the conditional mean of $X_k$ given $X_0,\dots,X_{k-1}$ can be written as

-for some coefficients $\alpha_1,\ldots,\alpha_k$.\footnote{More precisely, the coefficients correspond to the linear minimum mean square (LMMSE) estimator for estimating $X_k$ from $X_0,\ldots,X_{k-1}$.
+for some coefficients $\alpha_1,\ldots,\alpha_k$.\footnote{More precisely, the coefficients correspond to the LMMSE estimator for estimating $X_k$ from $X_0,\ldots,X_{k-1}$.
 The LMMSE estimator always exists, even though it is not necessarily unique.} The conditional variance $\sigma_k^2$ is thus given by (see, e.g., \cite[Sec.~10.6]{grenanderszego58})

 The function